georgePadolsey/animalRidePlugin/README.md

 Animal Ride Plugin
 ==================
-Animal ride plugin (ARD) allows people to ride almost any mob
+Pet Plugin That allows you to ride the pets!

 Developers
 ==========